Mass grave: Thirty Years' War (1618 to 1648)

-Napoleonic Wars
+Napoleonic Wars (1803 to 1815)

 Several mass graves have been discovered that were the result of Napoleonic battles, mass graves were dug for expeditious disposal of deceased soldiers and horses.
 Often soldiers would plunder the substantial quantity of corpses prior to burial.
 Generally the mass graves were dug by soldiers or members of logistical corps.
-If these weren't available, the corpses would be left to rot or would be burned.
+If these units were not available, the corpses would be left to rot or would be burned.
 Such examples have been found scattered throughout Europe.

+Finnish Civil War (1918)

+Most mass graves dug during the Finnish Civil War hold Reds, the communist Soviet-backed side.
+Many mass graves are located in uninhabited areas near the sites of the execution including the Pohjois-Haaga mass grave, the Tammisaari mass grave and the Hyvinkää mass grave.
+The Mustankallio Cemetery holds a mass grave of Reds executed at the Hennala camp.

+Tulsa race massacre (1921)

+Mass graves from the Tulsa race massacre were excavated in September 2023.

-Spanish Civil War
+Spanish Civil War (1936 to 1939)

 There are over 2,000 known mass graves throughout Spain from the Spanish Civil War wherein an estimated 500,000 people died between 1936 and 1939, and approximately 135,000 were killed after the war ended.

 Exhumations are ongoing.
 Some are conducted on the basis of information given in witnesses' and relatives' testimonies to the Asociación para la Recuperación de la Memoria Histórica (ARMH).
 These testimonies serve the purpose of helping geophysicists, archaeologists and forensic scientists to locate graves in order to identify bodies and allow families to rebury their relatives.

 In the summer of 2008, information from these testimonies was used to unearth a 4 meter long square grave containing five skeletons near the town of San Juan del Monte.
-These five remains are believed to be of people that were kidnapped and killed after the July 18, 1936 military coup.
+These five remains are believed to be of people that were kidnapped and killed after the 18 July 1936 military coup.

 Another mass grave from the Spanish Civil War was found using Ground Penetrating Radar (GPR).
 Eyewitness accounts identified two potential locations for an unmarked grave in mountains of Lena in Northern Spain.
 Both sites were examined and an unmarked mass grave of approximately 1 meter by 5 meters was found.

-2nd Sino Japanese War

-Korean War
+Scientists investigated a second grave in 2023.

+Second Sino-Japanese War (1937 to 1945)

+Nanjing Massacre (December 1937 to January 1938)

+The Nanjing Massacre (also known as the "Rape of Nanking" using the 1930s Romanization) was the mass murder of Chinese civilians in Nanjing, the capital of the Republic of China, immediately after the Battle of Nanking and the retreat of the National Revolutionary Army in the Second Sino-Japanese War, by the Imperial Japanese Army.
+Beginning on 13 December 1937, the massacre lasted six weeks.
+The perpetrators also committed other war crimes such as mass rape, looting, torture, and arson.
+The massacre is considered to be one of the worst wartime atrocities.